dkihe/ckst/README.md

 # Completed

 * Database setup
+  * One model/table for users enabled - username and password
+  * One model/table for user account data - registered accounts and password
 * Created Login page
   * Login form
     * Username and password
     * Function to hide password
     * Form checker
  * Created the User Account page
+    * Lists users accounts and passwords associated with each account
  * Created the About page
+    * Overview of the app and website

 # Pending

+* Account authorization
+  * Verify the user account:password from the Login page
 * Sign-up Page
   * Page used to sign up for a new account using a username and password
-* Login Page
-  * Login page that links to the Sign-up page or Sign-in page
+  * Add newly created accounts to the database
-* Database
-  * Database that holds user information such as accounts and passwords
-* User Homepage
+* Admin page
-  * Lists users accounts and passwords associated with each account
+  * Allow for overview of backend/database data

 # Team Contribution
 * Christopher Na